Unconventional Cancer Treatments

 Kushi and his associates have become prominent spokespersons for the ideas underlying macrobiotic practices and for the rationale for applying them to the treatment of cancer.

 From Kushi's perspective, the development of cancer is determined by dietary, environmental, social, and personal factors; by extension, existing cancers may be influenced by these same factors.

-general factors, such as unfavorable trends in the food industry and our "increasingly unnatural and sedentary way of life."
+Kushi cites a number of specific factors he believes are linked fundamentally to the development of cancer, including patients' "overall blood quality," consumption of excess nutrients, exposure to toxic substances, "mentality and way of life," as well as moregeneral factors, such as unfavorable trends in the food industry and our "increasingly unnatural and sedentary way of life."
 He emphasizes the role of personal behavior in the development of cancer: "cancer is not the result of some alien factor over which we have nocontrol," he writes, but rather "the product of our own daily behavior, including our thinking, lifestyle, and daily way of eating" (509).

 The development of cancer is described as a longterm, multistep process that begins well in advance of actual tumor formation.
 Kushi writes:

 Cancer is only the terminal stage of a long process.
 Cancer is the body's healthy attempt to isolate toxins ingested and accumulated through years of eating the modern unnatural diet and living in an artificial environment (509).